jessica-goldrin/banking-app/README.md

 ## How to Run
 1. Clone the repository
 2. Build and run the project:
     `mvn spring-boot:run`

-   You'll know it's ready when you see `Started BankingApplication in X seconds` in the terminal.
+    You'll know it's ready when you see `Started BankingApplication in X seconds` in the terminal

 3. API will be available at `http://localhost:8080`